nikolaAV/Modern-Cpp/forwarding-reference/README.md

 ```
 The && in this template code means that the values can be `l-value` or `r-value` references depending on whether the values they bind to are `l-values` or `r-values`.
 `std::forward` allows to pass on this information to __bar__.
-But it’s a lot of code to express that, it’s annoying to type every time, and it takes up some space when reading.
+But itâ€™s a lot of code to express that, itâ€™s annoying to type every time, and it takes up some space when reading.
 To reducing this "noise" [Vittorio Romeo proposes](https://vittorioromeo.info/index/blog/capturing_perfectly_forwarded_objects_in_lambdas.html) to use the following macro:
 ```cpp
 #define FWD(...) ::std::forward<decltype(__VA_ARGS__)>(__VA_ARGS__)